vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

     - party must not currently be a **referrer**.CreateReferralSet
     - party must not currently be a **referee**.
     - party must be staking at least `referralProgram.minStakedVegaTokens` tokens.
-    - party must not have an active liquidity provision.
 1. If a referrer removes sufficient stake to not meet the required tokens, the referral set should not be eligible for the following referral benefits:
     - the referrer should not be rewarded for any referee taker fees.
     - all referees should not receive any discount on their taker fees.
 1. If the referrer of a referral set currently not eligible for benefits re-stakes enough tokens, their team will become eligible for benefits from the start of the next epoch.
-1. If a party has created a referral code any future liquidity provision transactions from the party should be rejected.
 1. When creating a referral set a party should be able to designate it as a team.
 If they do, `team_details` and all nested fields are mandatory.

 #### Updating a referral set